apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

   But when both the database and the application are columnar, that means converting data into rows for JDBC/ODBC, only for the client to convert them right back into columns!
   Performance suffers, and developers have to spend time implementing the conversions.
 - *Use JDBC/ODBC-to-Arrow conversion libraries*.
-  Libraries like [Turbodbc][turbodbc] and [arrow-jdbc][arrow-jdbc] handle row to columnar conversions for clients.
+  Libraries like [Turbodbc][turbodbc] and [arrow-jdbc][arrow-jdbc] handle row-to-columnar conversions for clients.
   But this doesn't fundamentally solve the problem.
   Unnecessary data conversions are still required.
 - *Use vendor-specific protocols*.
   For some databases, applications can use a database-specific protocol or SDK to directly get Arrow data.
   For example, applications could use Dremio via [Arrow Flight SQL][flight-sql].
-  But client applications that want to use multiple database vendors would need to integrate with each of them.
+  But client applications that want to support multiple database vendors would need to integrate with each of them.
   (Look at all the [connectors](https://trino.io/docs/current/connector.html) that Trino implements.)
   And databases like PostgreSQL don't offer an option supporting Arrow in the first place.